sei-protocol/sei-chain/oracle/price-feeder/README.md

 # Oracle Price Feeder

-This is a standalone version of [Umee's fantastic work](https://github.com/umee-network/umee/tree/main/price-feeder) and integrating it more closely with the Cosmos SDK.
+This is a standalone version of [The Ojo Price Feeder](https://github.com/ojo-network/price-feeder).

 ## Changes